linuxmint/cinnamon-spices-desklets/googleCalendar@javahelps.com/README.md

 2. **How to show events only from a selected list of calendars?**

-    Open your terminal and change the directory to the desklet config location.
-    ```shell
-    cd ~/.cinnamon/configs/googleCalendar@javahelps.com
-    ```

     Execute the following command to see the available calendars:
     ```shell
     python3 ~/.local/share/cinnamon/desklets/googleCalendar@javahelps.com/py/google_calendar.py --list-calendars